robmsmt/robmsmt.github.io/_posts/2021-08-14-introducing-speechloop.md

 <video  style="display:block; width:700px; height:auto;" autoplay controls loop="loop">
            <source src="../../../../public/images/cli_testwavs.webm"  type="video/webm"  />
  </video>
 Above we run the CLI to evaluate against the included test dataset.
 It outputs a CSV.
+Below is a copy of the output text - following blogposts will focus on ASR results themselves.
 ```text
 ------------------------------
 Average value of vs_corrected_wer is 0.2308